BEING AUTISTIC: An Interview with Emma Van der Klift

 NORM: Before we get into how you came to understand yourself as autistic, let me first ask what people might be thinking about the way you come across.
 I’m sure people wonder “how is it that you can be autistic when you are social, you make eye contact, you understand humour and you have empathy”?
 Not only that, you have a successful career, a graduate degree, you’re a mediator and a negotiator, you’re married and you have children?
 These are things that people generally assume are impossible for autistic people.
 Could you comment on that?

 EMMA: Whoa that’s a lot!
 Let’s take that apart and address those issues separately.
 First, it’s important to address a few commonly held stereotypical ideas of what autism is.
 So many of the stereotypes and ideas out there are based on how little boys show up.
 One of the jokes we make in the autistic community is that the benchmark stereotype we all get judged by is whether we look and act like an 8 year old white boy who loves trains, lines up their toys, and is in a perpetual state of meltdown.
-For the longest time, I bought into those ideas too, which was why I didn’t recognize myself as Autistic until I began reading the work of Autistic women and began to see how differently Autistic girls and women can show up.
-In general, girls and women are underrepresented in the literature on autism, and there’s very little research on how those differences might play out.
+For the longest time, I bought into those ideas too, which was why I didn’t recognize myself as Autistic until I began reading the work of Autistic women (as in Cynthia Kim's book, "Nerdy, Shy, and Socially Inappropriate) and began to see how differently Autistic girls and women can show up.
+In general, girls and women are underrepresented in the literature on autism and there’s very little research on how those differences might play out.
 (And by the way, just for the record, I actually did used to line up my toys, I do love trains, and as you know, I am subject to meltdowns from time to time...so there is that...)

 So that’s the first piece that actually sets up the rest of your question.
 As for being social, as you well know, I am actually an introvert in disguise.
 I can emulate extraversion on occasion, but it’s quite taxing.
 The commonly held definition of an extravert is someone who gets energy from being around others.
 I don’t!
 As you know, I generally need an inordinate amount of down time after any social event.
 And that’s not just conferences or parties, but even one to one conversations.
 And we’re not talking about a small amount of downtime, either!
 It can be hours or it can be days.
 I tend to pay a pretty heavy price for being social, but I’ve always pushed myself to do it, because it seems expected.
 Until quite recently, I actually thought most people worked that hard!
 And I really want to add here that none of this means I don’t like people.
 I do!